pauldedwards/jekyll-now/_posts/2015-06-10-push-notifications-should-be-part-of-your-content-strategy.md

 ---
-title: push notifications should be part of your content strategy
+title: Push notifications should be part of your content strategy
 date: 2015-06-10
 tags: digital
 published: true